ert47896/taipei-bus-radar/README.md

 ![distance300](https://user-images.githubusercontent.com/24973056/218938213-bb6ae88d-a39f-4c74-848b-23a41461a5a6.png)

 #### Method B
-Input the address you want to search for the nearby bus stops.
+Show the bus stations information according the address which user inputted.

 ### Page of each bus stop